KyeongsupChoi/BookReviewNotes/Non-Fiction/AtlasoftheHeart.md

 Bragitude: intentionally tying words of gratitude toward the listener following discussion of personal successes

-### Cause Three: The Rise of Physical and Mental Exhaustion

-### Cause Four: The Collapse of Sustained Reading

-### Cause Five: The Disruption of Mind-Wandering

-### Cause Six: The Rise of Technology That Can Track And Manipulate You (Part One)

-### Cause Seven: The Rise of Technology That Can Track And Manipulate You (Part Two)

-### Cause Eight: The Rise of Cruel Optimism(or: Why Individual Changes are an Important Start, But Not Enough)

-### Cause Nine and Ten: Our Deteriorating Diets and Rising Pollution:

-### Cause Eleven: The Rise of ADHD and How We Are Responding to it

-### Cause Twelve: The Confinement of Out Children, Both Physically and Psychologically

 ## Thoughts and Opinions

 -Very important book and need to apply lessons.